rosscondie/super-guac/content/first-post.md

 ---
-title: "First Post"
+title: "YO"
 summary: "This is the first post"
 date: "12-07-2025"
 ---

-# First Post
+# Welcome to the first post

 Hello, world.